ihmeuw/vivarium/docs/source/tutorials/artifact.rst

 The data stored in artifacts may be large, potentially on the order of millions of rows for a single dataset, and loading a full dataset requires time and memory, both of which may be limited.
-If you are only interested in certain subsets of the data, either rows or columns, you may want to read only the portion you need.
+If you are only interested in certain subsets of the data you may want to read only the portion you need.
 This is the idea behind filter terms.

 Filter terms are built into an :class:`~vivarium.Artifact` on its creation and apply to all data loaded from that Artifact.
 You can think of filter terms as somewhat similar to the :func:`pandas.DataFrame.query` method, although the key difference is that filter terms apply to what data is actually read off disk.
 This means that they can reduce the time and memory required to load a single dataset from an Artifact.

 Filter terms should be specified as a list of strings, with each item in the list corresponding to a single filter.
 This allows multiple filters to be